konkrer/Reddit-Web-Fix/README.md

 5. Visit https://www.reddit.com and verify the extension is active (check the console for "Reddit Web Fix: activated.").

 ### Load Zipped
-1. `Run buildZip.sh` (see below) to create the proper zip file for browser type.
+1. Run `buildZip.sh` (see below) to create the proper zip file for target browser type.
 2. Open Chrome / Edge: chrome(edge)://extensions/ — Firefox: about:debugging#/runtime/this-firefox
 3. Enable "Developer mode" (Chrome/Edge).
 4. Chrome/Edge — Drag zip file onto extension page — Firefox: Click "Load Temporary Add-on" and select the zip file.
 5. Visit https://www.reddit.com and verify the extension is active (check the console for "Reddit Web Fix: activated.").

 ## Use
+- After installing vote syncing happens automatically.
-- Pin the extension to the toolbar to access customization settings.
+- For reddit page background customization pin the extension to the browser toolbar and click the extension icon.
 ## Files of interest

 - manifest-both.json — extension manifest - make changes here (MV3)